LithApp/Lith/README.md

 ## Build instructions

 Lith is written using C++ and the Qt framework with QML.
-The only supported version is Qt 6.2 and newer.
+The only supported version is Qt 6.5 and newer.
+There are no other dependencies.

 When building for all supported platforms, only the following steps should be necessary (provided you have set up your Qt environment correctly):
 ```
 mkdir build && cd build
-qmake ..
+cmake ..
-make # nmake on Windows
+cmake --build .
 ```
 Alternatively, you can just open the project file in Qt Creator.